catharsis/spotifile/README.md

     total 0
     dr-x------ 0 alofgren root 0 Aug  7 09:59 browse/
     dr-x------ 0 alofgren root 0 Aug  7 09:59 playlists/
+    dr-x------ 0 alofgren root 0 Aug  7 09:59 search/
     -r--r----- 0 alofgren root 0 Aug  7 09:59 connection

 In its current state, the root directory is pretty simple.
-It contains two directories, `browse` and `playlists`, as well as a file `connection` which contains a textual description of the current state of your [Spotify](https://www.spotify.com) connection.
+It contains three directories, `browse`, `playlists` and `search` as well as a file `connection` which contains a textual description of the current state of your [Spotify](https://www.spotify.com) connection.
 The main entrypoint in **spotifile** to your [Spotify](https://www.spotify.com) data is through the `playlists` directory, which in turn contains two subdirectories `meta` and `music`.
 As you might expect, listing the contents of these directories will show you your familiar playlists.
 For me, that looks something like:

     $ ls -AlF playlists/meta/
     total 0